“Stop trying to find your happy ending. The magic is in the story”

 1) Get Lost

-Seriously, just do it.
+I know, I know.
+So cliche.
 It’s the advice that every website and blog tells you to do in Venice, because it is so much fun!
 The great thing is, you don’t have to worry about getting mowed down by a vehicle because there are none!
 However, you do need to be aware of vendors trying to get through the tiny alleyways and up and over the stair cased bridges with their supplies.
 When you stop on the bridge and get in their way, they aren’t happy about it.
-Every single alley and side street, though counterintuitive, actually does lead somewhere amazing, so don’t be afraid of hitting a dead end, because usually it brings you to someplace delightful with far fewer tourists!
+Every single alley and side street, though counter intuitive, actually does lead somewhere amazing, so don’t be afraid of hitting a dead end, because usually it brings you to someplace delightful with far fewer tourists!
 So unless you want to be caught in this mess:

 Then turn down an alleyway that looks like this: